Dryophiops philippina: Description

 Dryophiops snakes, along with their close relatives of Ahaetulla and Proahaetulla, all share an elongated and laterally compressed body plan, with elongated sharp snouts, and large eyes with horizontals pupils specialized for binocular vision.

-Dryophiops philippina is about 3 to 6 feet long.
+Dryophiops philippina is about 3 to 6 ft long.
 Coloration is dark brown or black, sometimes gray above as in the Dryophiops rubescens and often with a light green or pale blue flecks.
 The tongue is bright red.
 Cream or white colored lateral stripes on each side are bisected by dark blackish lines, which are nearly continuous along the dorsolateral stripe.
 It has a broad head, large eyes in proportion to the head, and a slender neck.
 The dorsal scales are smooth, not keeled.
 The belly scutes have 15 scale rows at the midsection and have faint dark lines that give the impression that it is keeled.
 The chin is white but can sometimes be yellow.
 Its neck down to mid-body is yellow and the rest of the body is brown.
 There is one small scale on the face called the preocular scale, located in front of the eye and wedged between two other scales, called the upper labials.
 The scales on the top of the head are large, a feature that distinguishes this snake from Dryophiops rubescens.
 D. philippina also lacks the keeled belly common to D. rubescens.